AnonHexo/cppProjects/KeyLogger/README.md

 # KeyLogger

-> Get all the key pressed by the user using the `getch()`  function and save the output in a file. <br>
+> Get all the key pressed by the user using the `GetAsyncKeyState()`  function and save the output in a file. <br>
-> Project totally not finished and with lots of problems. (keys are recorded only when the console is focused)
+> Project not officially released, not finished.

 > Released for informational and learning purposes only.